jinkwon14/FEND-WebsiteOptimization/src/README.md

 3. Resized pizzas using %
 4. Moved "document.getElementById("randomPizzas")" outside the for loop to prevent it being invoked on every iteration.
 6. Optimized image files using https://www.giftofspeed.com/jpg-compressor/
-7. Minified HTML file using http://kangax.github.io/html-minifier/
+7. Minified HTML, CSS, Java Script files.

 Future Goals
 1. Look into some additional recommendations from previous feedback
   - Implement 'use strict' on views/js/main.js
+  - Implement hidden on views/css/style.css
   -